 Understand your Motivation

-If you are in your year 1 or year 2 (out of a typical 4 year program), what you want to get out of an internship is probably having some exposure into the working life and learn some essential skills such as how to communicate with working adults.
+If you are in your year 1 or year 2 (out of a typical 4-year program), what you want to get out of an internship is probably having some exposure into the working life and learn some essential skills such as how to communicate with working adults.
 You may not want to be too selective with what kind of companies you work with, since this won’t be your last internship.
 Getting some quick cash to spend during holidays or saving for things like exchange may also be good reasons for getting a summer job.
-Though Digital Senior advise you not to be selective, you do want to consider whether this internship will be helpful for your career in the future.
+Though Digital Senior advises you not to be selective, you do want to consider whether this internship will be helpful for your career in the future.
 You should have at least a rough idea on what you want to do after you graduate; make sure your first internship is along the similar line.
 At least, make sure the skills you learn in your first internship is transferable to a later one.

 If you want to do an internship to save up for your next big ticket item, remuneration may be something you want to put more focus on.
-Some internship do not offer pay to interns, and such companies will state the policy clearly online or communicate it during the interview.
+Some internships do not offer pay to interns, and such companies will state the policy clearly online or communicate it during the interview.
 The “standard” intern pay is 800-1000, as most government internship and a number of private sector firms offer that level of compensation.
 Some companies can offer full-time pay, that is, you get as much as a fresh hire in the company gets.
 You can get such a bonus if you intern with a bank, and the pay ranges from 3K-8K depending on the department you are in.
-But such internship are usually reserved for penultimate year students.
+But such internships are usually reserved for penultimate year students.

 The Magic word: Penultimate

 What if you are now in your penultimate year?
 If you haven’t come across the magic word penultimate, it’s time to get familiar.
 Being a penultimate year student means you are one year away from graduation.
 The internship you do at this juncture will have a more direct impact on your future career.
 This is because some companies, especially those bigger ones, tend to give return offers to their penultimate year interns.
 Even if you don’t get a return offer, this internship will be considered the most relevant one in the eye of your potential employers when you are applying for a full-time job in your final year.
-You should be selective and don’t settle until you have secured an internship you really want.
+You should be selective and not settle until you have secured an internship you really want.
 You need to apply for an internship at this moment as if you are applying for a full-time job.
 Think carefully.

 Understand the 3 Types of Internships